capytaine/capytaine/docs/user_manual/installation.rst

     conda install -c mancellin capytaine

-All the required dependencies should be automatically installed with the previous command.
+All the necessary code from Nemoh is already included into Capytaine and all the other required dependencies should be automatically installed.

-In case you get an error message because of a missing module, you can try running
+In case you get an error message because of a missing module, you can try to run

 ::